felixarntz/wp-share-target/CONTRIBUTING.md

-# Contribute to Image Sharer
+# Contribute to Share Target

 Bug reports, patches, translations and any kind of contributions are very welcome.
 When contributing, please ensure you stick to the following guidelines.